machine2learn/QGS/example_scripts/distance_from_reference/README.md

 The Linux shell script `qgs_distance.sh` downloads, extracts, lifts and converts the HM3 data, downloads the 1000G chromosome 2 data and extracts three distinct population references, runs QGS, and runs R to create plots.

-The R script `rank_qgs.R` calculates QGS sum totals for each HM3 individual and plots these.
+The R script `qgs_distance.R` calculates QGS sum totals for each HM3 individual and plots these.

 The `plots/` directory contains the six png output plots of the script.